contentful/slash-developers/docs/ios/tutorials/using-delivery-api-with-swift.md

 It is your own responsibility to provide the right `NSManagedObjectContext` for your application here.
 If you are working with Core Data in a multi-threaded environment, make sure to check out [Apple's Core Data Programming Guide][16].
 Depending on your setup, you might also want to create different managed object contexts for writing and reading data.
 While the `CoreDataStore` class can be used for querying, you don't have to use it.

 The best way to replicate your content model from Contentful in your own app is using [our Xcode plugin][17].
 This requires management access to the space, though, so you can only use the plugin on your own spaces.
 For the purpose of this tutorial, you can use the [generated model][18] from the example's GitHub repository.
 The generated model contains a class per content type, with fields matching the ones from Contentful, and there are also dedicated classes for assets and spaces.
-From the data model, you can generate classes using Xcode -- each class must implement a protocol, though, which requires a manual step (`Resource` for entries, `Asset` for assets and `Space` for spaces).
+From the data model, you can generate classes using Xcode -- each class must implement a protocol, which requires a manual step (`Resource` for entries, `Asset` for assets and `Space` for spaces).

 Using this, a mapping can be defined between your content model and the local entities: